 Yes Yes No

-From the diagram below to understand more we can have some examples.
-DFS algorithm as modified above will result in the following intime and outtime for the vertex of the tree as labelled there.
+From the diagram below to understand more, we can have some examples.
+DFS algorithm as modified above will result in the following intime and outtime for the vertex of the tree as labeled there.
 Now we will consider all the cases.

-Case 1 : Nodes 2 and 4 : Node 2 has intime less than node 4 but since 4 is in its sub tree so it will have a greater exit time than 4 .
-Thus condition is valid and both are on same path.
+Case 1: Nodes 2 and 4: Node 2 has intime less than node 4 but since 4 is in its sub tree so it will have a greater exit time than 4 .
+Thus, condition is valid and both are on the same path.

 This article is contributed by Saurabh Joshi.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.